-After the illness-related departure of Baron von Babo in 1894 Emerich followed Rathay (1845-1900) as a teacher-director, after his death then took over Leopold Weigert (1851-1916) as his successor the line.
-In 1902 there was a reorganization, there was only one more director, who was responsible for both the Lehr-, as well as the experimental institute.
-The Oenochemical Experimental Station was abandoned as an independent institution and affiliated the Department of Wine Research of the chemical-agricultural experimental station in Wien .
-The remaining department of viticulture was connected to the viticulture school and extended to the range Hefereien-breeding.
+After the illness-related departure of the Freiherr von Babo followed in 1894 Emerich Rathay (1845-1900) as a teacher-director, after his death then took over Leopold Weigert (1851-1916) as his successor the line.
+In 1902 there was a reorganization, there was only one more director, who was responsible for both the teaching as well as the experimental institute.
+The Oenochemical Experimental Station was abandoned as an independent institution and affiliated to the Department of Wine Research of the Chemical-Agricultural Experimental Station in Wien .
+The remaining department of viticulture was connected to the school of viticulture and extended to the range Hefereien-breeding.
 Regarding this topic, the later Institute Director Wenzel acquired Seifert 1862-1942) great merits.
-In 1897, Kierling created a four-hectare orchard trial plant and took this into account in the new name "kk Höhere Lehranstalt für Wein- und Obstbau".
+In 1897, Kierling created a four-hectare orchard trial and took it into account in the new name "kk Höhere Lehranstalt für Wein- und Obstbau".

 In 1909 Seifert became the new director, succeeded in 1922 Ludwig Linsbauer (1869-1940).
 In 1938, Dr. Fritz Zweigelt (1888-1964) the line until the end of the war.
 In the last days of the war, in April 1945, the entire vinotheque was destroyed by valuable bombs, right back to the Wilhelminian era.
 In the period 1995 to 1998 a comprehensive general renovation of the entire institute took place.
 Part of the department vine cultivation is the "experimental estate Götzhof" in Langenzersdorf with 17 hectares of vineyards on the southern slope of the Bisamberg and a corresponding infrastructure.

 The institute introduced numerous innovations.
 These include sulfur-free wine, new red wine technologies, first color-covered wines from Austrian varieties, quality brandy from local grapes and a first de-alcoholized wine, There were also numerous at the institute new varieties like among others Blauburger.
 Goldburger.
-Jubiläumsrebe and (named after the former directors) Rathay.
+Jubiläumsrebe and (named after former directors) Rathay.
 Roesler.
 Seifert and Zweigelt, By selecting old grape varieties, improvements have been achieved in Pinot Blanc, Riesling, Traminer and Welschriesling.
-From the 1990s, the Institute achieved by means of DNA analysis significant results regarding grape descent.
-Among other things, was by Ferdinand Regner the fathers of the Müller-Thurgau determined and the high importance of the variety groups Frankish and Heunisch ( Gouais blanc ) as a gene pool for many European varieties.
+From the 1990s, the Institute scored by means of DNA analysis significant results regarding grape varieties.
+Among other things, was by Ferdinand Regner the father of the Müller-Thurgau determined and the high importance of the variety groups Frankish and Heunisch ( Gouais blanc ) as a gene pool for many European varieties.
 Famous students at the wine institute were Lenz Moser III.
-(1905-1978, inventor of high culture ) and the wine-growing engineer Franz Kober (1864-1943).
+(1905-1978, inventor of high culture ) and the viticulture specialist Franz Kober (1864-1943).

 The "Höhere Bundeslehranstalt" (for further education and training) and the "Bundesamt für Wein- und Obstbau in Klosterneuburg" (for research and consulting) is the Austrian Teaching and Research Center for Viticulture and Fruit Growing and a department directly behind the Ministry of Life.
-The "Höhere Bundeslehranstalt" is the only one in Austria to provide a good general education, as well as comprehensive technical education at a high level in viticulture and the cellar, fruit and fruit processing, based on a good scientific basis and accompanied by modern education in the economic field.
-The "Federal Office and Research Center" deals with application-oriented and practice-related research projects and experimental assignments.
-In addition, reports and test certificates are prepared in the service sector, and further education courses and counseling are offered (Website LFZ Klosterneuburg ).
+The "Höhere Bundeslehranstalt" is the only one in Austria that offers not only good general education, but also comprehensive technical education at a high level in the areas of winegrowing and winegrowing, fruit growing and fruit processing, building on a good scientific basis and accompanied by modern education in the economic field.
+In the "Federal Office and Research Center" application-oriented and practice-related research projects and experimental assignments are processed, in addition, expert reports and test certificates are created in the service sector, and further education courses and counseling are offered (Website LFZ Klosterneuburg ).